cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 To leverage the wiki, I usually look for topics at work I want to tackle that overlap with what I have collected data about.
 As the wiki continuously grows with information I have reviewed and find valuable, it offers a great starting point whenever I need to address an issue.
 Additionally, as I collect information and notes on a particular matter over time, it eventually turns into a blog post, like [this one on mutation testing](./mutation-testing.md).

 That is it, folks.
 My system of learning.
-A low-effort approach to gain tons of insights and joy.
+A path to insights, growth and joy.